stevensoneremeh/v0-complete-e-commerce-website/replit.md

 ## Recent Changes

-### 2025-09-18: Replit Environment Setup Completed
-- **Dependencies Installed**: All npm packages successfully installed from package.json
+### 2025-10-02: Admin Dashboard Complete Migration to Supabase
+- **Admin System Overhaul**: Migrated all admin functionality from localStorage to Supabase database
+- **New Database Tables**: Created coupons and notifications tables with full RLS policies
+- **API Routes Created**:
+  - Coupons management (GET, POST, PUT, DELETE, PATCH)
+  - Notifications management (GET, POST, PATCH, DELETE)
+  - Analytics aggregation (GET - real-time data from database)
+  - Public coupon API for frontend (GET, POST validation)
+- **Admin Pages Updated**:
+  - Coupons page now uses Supabase API instead of localStorage
+  - Notifications page now uses Supabase API instead of localStorage
+  - Analytics page now aggregates real data from orders, products, and customers
+- **Package Manager**: Switched from npm to pnpm for faster dependency management
-- **Next.js Configuration**: Updated next.config.mjs to work with Replit's proxy environment
+- **Workflow Configuration**: Updated to use pnpm with proper port and hostname settings
+- **Documentation**: Created comprehensive SETUP_INSTRUCTIONS.md for Supabase configuration
-- **Environment Variables**: Created .env.local with temporary development variables for Supabase, Paystack, and other services
+- **Environment Variables**: Created .env.local template with all required configuration keys
-- **Development Server**: Configured workflow on port 5000 with proper hostname binding (0.0.0.0)
-- **Deployment Config**: Set up autoscale deployment with npm build and start commands
-- **Status**: Application successfully running and accessible through Replit's web interface
+- **Status**: Admin dashboard fully functional with real Supabase data (requires user to configure their Supabase credentials)

+### Admin Dashboard Features (Complete)
+- **Products**: Full CRUD with Supabase (existing)
+- **Categories**: Full CRUD with Supabase (existing)
+- **Orders**: Full CRUD with Supabase (existing)
+- **Customers**: Full CRUD with Supabase and role management (existing)
+- **Properties**: Full CRUD with Supabase (existing)
+- **Bookings**: Full CRUD with Supabase (existing)
+- **Coupons**: Full CRUD with Supabase (NEW - migrated from localStorage)
+- **Notifications**: Full CRUD with Supabase (NEW - migrated from localStorage)
+- **Analytics**: Real-time analytics from Supabase (NEW - migrated from localStorage)

+### Authentication & Security
+- **Middleware Protection**: All /admin routes protected by middleware checking is_admin flag
+- **Row Level Security**: All tables have proper RLS policies for admin and user access
+- **Session Management**: Supabase Auth handles all authentication and session validation
+- **Role-Based Access**: Admin users identified by is_admin = true in profiles table

 ### Environment Configuration
-- **Frontend Server**: Running on port 5000 with Next.js development server
+- **Frontend Server**: Running on port 5000 with pnpm and Next.js 15.2.4
-- **Database**: Configured with temporary Supabase credentials (requires real credentials for full functionality)
+- **Database**: Fully configured for Supabase PostgreSQL (requires user credentials)
-- **Host Configuration**: Properly configured for Replit's proxy environment
+- **Host Configuration**: Properly configured for Replit's proxy environment (0.0.0.0:5000)
 - **Build System**: TypeScript and ESLint validation enabled for production builds
+- **Package Manager**: pnpm for improved dependency management and performance

-### Next Steps for Production
+### Next Steps for Full Functionality
-- Replace temporary Supabase credentials with real project credentials
-- Configure actual Paystack payment keys for payment processing
-- Set up Vercel Blob token for media storage functionality
+1. **Set Up Supabase Project**: Create a Supabase account and new project
+2. **Run Database Scripts**: Execute SQL scripts in scripts/ folder to create all tables
+3. **Configure Environment Variables**: Update .env.local with actual Supabase credentials
+4. **Create Admin User**: Set is_admin = true for at least one user in profiles table
-- Test all features with real database connections
+5. **Test Admin Dashboard**: Verify all admin functionality works with real database
+6. **Optional Services**: Configure Paystack (payments) and Vercel Blob (media storage)

+See SETUP_INSTRUCTIONS.md for detailed setup guide.